Memrise/mypy-json-report/README.md

 the line on which the errors occur is removed and repeated errors are counted.

+## Ratchet file

+The `--diff-old-report FILENAME` flag serves two purposes.

+1. It prints new (and adjacent, and similar) errors to STDERR.
+   This is useful for seeing what errors need to be fixed before committing.

+1. It will error when the ratchet file doesn't match the new report.
+   This is helpful for catching uncommitted changes in CI.

 ## Example usage

 You could create a GitHub Action to catch regressions (or improvements).